christianwach/bp-xprofile-wp-user-sync/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-BP XProfile WordPress User Sync replaces the default BuddyPress XProfile 'Name' field with 'First Name' and 'Last Name' fields and keeps these in sync with the corresponding WordPress user profile fields.
+BP xProfile WordPress User Sync replaces the default BuddyPress xProfile 'Name' field with 'First Name' and 'Last Name' fields and keeps these in sync with the corresponding WordPress user profile fields.

 == Description ==

-The BP XProfile WordPress User Sync plugin is useful when you have a BuddyPress network in which you want to make sure that users enter values for First Name and Last Name rather than rely on the more freeform default Name field that BuddyPress provides.
+The BP xProfile WordPress User Sync plugin is useful when you have a BuddyPress network in which you want to make sure that users enter values for First Name and Last Name rather than rely on the more freeform default Name field that BuddyPress provides.

-The plugin replaces the default BuddyPress XProfile Name field with two fields called (surprisingly) First Name and Last Name.
-These field values are kept in sync with the corresponding WordPress user profile fields as well as the BuddyPress XProfile Name field itself.
+The plugin replaces the default BuddyPress xProfile Name field with two fields called (surprisingly) First Name and Last Name.
+These field values are kept in sync with the corresponding WordPress user profile fields as well as the BuddyPress xProfile Name field itself.

+### Plugin Updates

+**The best way to update this plugin is to replace the folder with the latest version via FTP or similar.
+This avoids the deactivate-reactivate process.**

+### Plugin Deactivation

-**Please note:** because there is no way to hide XProfile fields, all field definitions associated with this plugin are deleted when it is deactivated.
-The field data itself is not deleted and the plugin makes an attempt to reconnect the existing data to the new field definitions when it is reactivated.
-Always back up your database before deactivating this plugin.
+**Please note:** because there is no way to hide xProfile fields, all field definitions associated with this plugin are deleted when it is deactivated.
+The field data itself is not deleted and the plugin makes an attempt to reconnect the existing data to the new field definitions when it is reactivated. **Always back up your database before deactivating this plugin.**

+### Plugin Development

+This plugin is in active development.
+For feature requests and bug reports (or if you're a plugin author and want to contribute) please visit the plugin's [GitHub repository](https://github.com/christianwach/bp-xprofile-wp-user-sync).